okta/okta-oidc-js/packages/okta-angular/README.md

 ### `OktaCallbackComponent`

 Handles the callback after the redirect.
 By default, it parses the tokens from the uri, stores them, then redirects to `/`.
-If a protected route (using [`OktaAuthGuard`](#oktaauthguard)) caused the redirect, then the callback redirects to the protected route.
-For more advanced cases, this component can be copied to your own source tree and modified as needed.
+If a protected route (using [`OktaAuthGuard`](#oktaauthguard)) caused the redirect, then the callback will redirect back to the protected route.
+If an error is thrown while processing tokens, the component will display the error and not perform any redirect.
+This logic can be customized by copying the component to your own source tree and modified as needed.
+For example, you may want to capture or display errors differently or provide a helpful link for your users in case they encounter an error on the callback route.
+The most common error is the user does not have permission to access the application.
+In this case, they may be able to contact an administrator to obtain access.

 You should define a route to handle the callback URL (`/implicit/callback` by default).
 Also add `OktaCallbackComponent` to the declarations section of in your `NgModule`.